MacLemon/CongressChecklist/README.md

 - Health insurance card
 - Vaccination documents or history (Impfpass)
 - "Business cards" to hand out to people with essential information like email address and OpenPGP fingerprint.
 Optionally other ways to reach you as well.
 Normally simple DIN A4 paper strips with the information printed on is enough.
 No need to get fancy.
+- Note with the most important telephone numbers, e.g. family, roommates, lawyer in case you no longer have access to your devices.

 ### Payment stuff